 The CT Bar Institute, Inc., expresses its deep gratitude to all CLE faculty for their willingness to lend their expertise for the educational benefit of fellow colleagues in the legal profession.
 Their sustained support and goodwill ensures that the CBA's Continuing Legal Education Program retains its reputation as a high-quality CLE provider for members of the Bench and Bar in Connecticut.

-If you are interested in developing a seminar, please contact your section or committee chair or Suzanne Hard, Education Specialist, at email@example.com or (860) 612-2033.
+If you are interested in developing a seminar, please contact your section or committee chair or Suzanne Hard, Education Manager, at email@example.com or (860) 612-2033.

 Program Design Strategies